 D/V Chikyu and Scientific Drilling

-Drilling Vessel (D/V) “Chikyu” (Japanese for “the Earth”) is the largest scientific drilling vessel in the world, with a length of 210 m, width of 38 m, draft of 9.2 m and a gross tonnage of ca. 57,000 metric tons.
-D/V Chikyu is also one of the world’s deepest drilling vessels, and has been fitted with riser equipment, technology developed by the oil industry to permit deep sub-seafloor drilling - in Chikyu's case, through 7000 meters of crust below the seabed while floating in 2500 meters of water.
+Drilling Vessel (D/V) “Chikyu” (Japanese for “the Earth”) is one of three platforms operating as part of the International Ocean Discovery Program (IODP), and is the largest scientific drilling vessel in the world, with a length of 210 m, width of 38 m, draft of 9.2 m and a gross tonnage of ca. 57,000 metric tons.
+Chikyu is also one of the world’s deepest drilling vessels, and is fitted with riser equipment, technology developed by the oil industry to permit deep sub-seafloor drilling.
+In Chikyu's case, this means drilling through 7000 meters of crust below the seabed while working in up to 2500 meters of water.
 In riserless mode, Chikyu has drilled about 1000 meters below the seafloor in nearly 7000 meters of water.

-Laboratories, crew accommodations and navigation facilities, and a helideck on the bow, occupy one-third of the vessel.
+Laboratories, crew accommodations, and navigation facilities, occupy one-third of the vessel.
+The bow has a helideck for personnel transfer.
 The rest of the ship is for the drilling floor and drilling equipment.
-The total area of the lab spaces are about 2300 m² on four decks.
-200 people, roughly 50 scientists, 50 technicians, and 100 ship and drilling crew, can work at sea for scientific drilling expeditions.
+There is a total 2300 m² of lab spaces on four decks.
+200 people, roughly 50 scientists, 50 technicians, and 100 ship and drilling crew, can work at sea for extended scientific drilling expeditions.

-This wiki was created to help expedition scientists organize and prepare for their work at sea more efficiently, introduce lab facilities and equipment, general ship layout, general rules, and other equipment available aboard D/V Chikyu.
-This wiki also provides a guide to the kinds of chemicals needed for research and available aboard D/V Chikyu.
+This wiki is designed to help expedition scientists more efficiently organize and prepare for their work at sea, introduce Chikyu's lab facilities, research materials and equipment, general ship layout, general rules, and other equipment available aboard.

 This section describes what you'll need to prepare for, and what to expect from, your life aboard Chikyu.
 Please refer to this page when planning your expedition packing.
 Information about daily life, safety information, and "how to get along" with your fellow scientists and crew members can all be found here.

+The Chikyu labs are the main science facilities on board.
 This section describes the ship and Laboratory section.
-Detailed information about the different laboratory deck layouts and brief descriptions regarding the facilities available on each deck can be found here.
+Details about the laboratory deck layouts and descriptions of the facilities available on each deck can be found here.

 Shipboard measurements for IODP expeditions are categorized as either standard or optional measurements based on the Chikyu IODP policy.
 This section describes the Chikyu IODP measurements as well as other IODP policies relating sample requests, publication, 3rd party tools, etc.